-This 2-week course is to get Master’s and PhD students familiar with the ideas and concepts behind the valorization of research ideas and technology.
-The course will give insights in the identification of research or research ideas that can be commercialized, performance of proof-of-concept validation, the road through patent protection of obtained results or technology, pre-seed financing of research, formation of a start-up company and the development of a product into the market.
+Do you consider to make a career switch to industry?
+Do you want to gain a better understanding of BioBusiness, broaden your network or even think about starting your own company?
+This is possible!
+This two-week BioBusiness course for Master’s and PhD students shows you how.
+We will get you familair with the ideas and concepts behind the valorization of research ideas and technology.
+The course will give insights in the identification of research or research ideas that can becommercialized, performance of proof-of-concept validation, the road through patent protection of obtained results or technology, pre-seed financing of research, formation of a start-up company and the development of a product into the market.
 There will be seminars by a selection of top-notch speakers, ranging from researchers with starting spin-off companies, experts on grant writing, patenting, regulatory issues, as well as finance and venture capital, to captains of industry and CEOs of large and successful companies.

-There will be 24 contact hours, including lectures, lecture repetitions and discussions by the course coordinators and a number of invited lecturers.
-These will include external experts on molecular diagnostics and regulatory affairs, VUmc colleagues with presentations on their own spin-off companies, and colleagues of the Technology Transfer Office on legal and patent issues.
+There will be 24 contact hours, in the form of lectures, lecture repetitions and discussions by the course coordinators and a number of invited lecturers.
+These will include external experts on molecular diagnostics and regulatory affairs, presentations on spin-off companies and key people of Technology Transfer Offices, and on legal and patent issues.
 In addition, the course consists of independent learning on the basis of exploring literature and business reports on selected topics.
 All lectures will be preceded by formulation of expectations and followed by lecture repetition sessions.
 Next to classes and discussion sessions, there will be six assignments to elaborate in groups of 4-5 students.
 Reporting will take place by dedicated presentations or written reports.
 On the last day of the course, students will present a business plan for a start-up company.

-Information: For any questions or need for extra information please contact firstname.lastname@example.org
+For any questions or need for extra information, please contact email@example.com